xahidbuffon/SUIM/README.md

 ### SUIM-Net Model
 - A fully-convolutional encoder-decoder network: embodies residual learning and mirrored skip connection
-- Very simple and light model; offers reasonable performance at a fast rate (**28.65 FPS** on a 1080 GPU)
+- SUIM-Net (RSB): simple and light model; offers reasonable performance at a fast rate
+- SUIM-Net (VGG): simple and light model; provides better generalization performance
-- Detailed architecture is in [model.py](model.py); associated train/test scripts are also provided
+- Detailed architecture is in [models](/models/); associated train/test scripts are also provided
 - The [get_f1_iou.py](get_f1_iou.py) script is used for performance evaluation